 A step up from our pale, this brew is also barrel fermented but for a bit more body we’ve added crystal malt and more hops.
 A touch more bitter than the pale but just as refreshing, galaxy hops give this beer an unmistakable flavour.
 Note the darker colour thanks to those deeper malts.

-Indian Pale Ale is a favourite of craft breweries the world round.
 This beer lets us throw heaps of hops and malts together to generate a stronger flavour and beautiful colour.
-The IPA comes from a time when beer was transported between the colonies and spoilage was an issue.
+Coming from a time when beer was transported between the colonies and spoilage was an issue.
 Hops containing natural preservatives, and already in beer, was added in larger quantities to the brew enabling the colonies to enjoy a beer from home.
-Backstairs Passage is only 14km wide but hey....why not!
 More for the real beer drinker who wants to taste deeper body and flavour.

 A deep blend of Maris Otter malt, crystal malt and black barley gives this glossy black liquid a beautiful taste.
 Finished off with East Kent Goldings hops, this stout is mild and not too heavy.
 We add charred sheoak pieces (a tree from KI) to the fermenters to give it a nice woody smokey flavour.
 Get the fire going and the stout out, it’s a winter brew for the consummate beer drinker.